-- incur additional debt;
+- · incur additional debt;

 - sell assets or our subsidiaries;

-- grant liens to third parties;
+- · grant liens to third parties;

-- pay cash dividends or repurchase stock; and
+- · pay cash dividends or repurchase stock; and

 - engage in a merger or sell substantially all of our assets.

-Events of default under the 2010 indenture include customary events, such as a cross-acceleration provision in the event that we default in the payment of other debt due at maturity or upon acceleration for default in an amount exceeding \$50.0 million, as well as in the event a judgment is entered against us in excess of \$50.0 million that is not discharged, bonded or insured.
+Events of default under each indenture include customary events, such as a cross-acceleration provision in the event that we default in the payment of other debt due at maturity or upon acceleration for default in an amount exceeding \$50.0 million, as well as in the event a judgment is entered against us in excess of \$50.0 million that is not discharged, bonded or insured.

-The $6^{5}/8\%$ notes may be redeemed on or after November 15, 2015, at our option, in whole or in part, at a premium declining from 103.313%.
-The $6^{5}/8\%$ notes may be redeemed on or after November 15, 2018, at our option, in whole or in part, at par.
-The $6^{5}/8\%$ notes also require that upon the occurrence of a change of control (as defined in the 2010 indenture), the holders of the notes have the right to require us to repurchase the notes at a price equal to 101% of the original aggregate principal amount, together with accrued and unpaid interest, if any, to the date of repurchase.
-This would trigger an event of default under our senior credit facilities.
-We are not required to maintain any financial ratios under the 2010 indenture.
+The 6.625% notes may be redeemed on or after November 15, 2015, at our option, in whole or in part, at a premium declining from 103.313%.
+The 6.625% notes may be redeemed on or after November 15, 2018, at our option, in whole or in part, at par.
+The 6.625% notes also require that upon the occurrence of a change of control (as defined in the 2010 indenture), the holders of the notes have the right to require us to repurchase the notes at a price equal to 101% of the original aggregate principal amount, together with accrued and unpaid interest, if any, to the date of repurchase.